foodsharing-dev/foodsharing-api/README.md

 ## Install

-To install, just clone the repository and run `composer update`.
+To install, just clone the repository and run `composer install`.

 ## Database